ska-telescope/ska-pre-commit-hooks/README.md

 * pre-rebase
 * prepare-commit-msg

+For further documentation check the repository `docs` folder and the [SKA development portal](https://developer.skatelescope.org/projects/ska-pre-commit-hooks/en/latest/index.html "SKA Developer Portal: ska-pre-commit-hooks documentation")

 ## Repository Setup Instructions

-In a seperate checked-out Python repository using poetry:
+To add hooks support to an SKA Python repository:

+1. Checkout the Python repository on a local machine.

-1. add the following to a `.pre-commit-config.yaml` file in the root project directory:
+2. Add the following to a `.pre-commit-config.yaml` file in the root project directory:

 ```yaml
 repos: